ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_edX/instructions.md

 ```
 {: codeblock}

 11. Use the Explorer to edit `binding-hack.sh`.
 The path to this file is `patient-ui/binding-hack.sh`.
 You need to insert your OpenShift project where it says `<my_project>`.
 If you don't remember your project name, run `oc project`.
 Make sure to save the file when you're done.
+It would be `sn-labs-` followed by your username.

 12. Run the script to create a Secret containing credentials for your Cloudant service.
 ```